Mission & Objectives

 LEADERSHIP

-The Society is governed by a volunteer Advisory Board that was established in early 2025 to act as the interim management team responsible for transitioning the Society from an informal network to a formal not-for-profit structure.
+The Society is governed by a volunteer Advisory Board that was established in early 2025 to act as the interim management team responsible for standing-up the Society.

-The interim Advisory Board will be replaced by a duly elected set of directors and officers in 2026, i.e., once the incorporation of the Society as a not-for-profit entity is completed.
-The election will create opportunities for interested members to serve the Society and contribute to its growth and ongoing development.
+The interim Advisory Board will be replaced by a duly elected set of directors and officers in late 2026, i.e., once the incorporation of the Society as a not-for-profit entity is completed.

 The interim Advisory Board is comprised of the following volunteer members: